Cyrus D. Bell: Political independent

 Cyrus Bell was mentioned as a good candidate for city, county, legislative, or state office by the anti-Republican Omaha Herald in 1878, although this was in part brought up by the paper as an illustration of the Republicans' poor commitment to black rights in Omaha.
 Bell, himself, made the complaint that "hundreds of colored men are constantly disfranchised from holding office by the Republican party whilst casting a solid vote and giving power to that party.".
 Bell again expressed his frustration at the Republican Party in Nebraska for failing to promote black candidates for elected and appointed offices in February 1879, writing in opposition to a letter by Benjamin Fulton.

 In a March 30, 1879, celebration of the anniversary of the ratification of the 15th amendment at the Masonic Hall, Bell and another prominent Omaha ex-slave, Edwin R. Overall, spoke.
 Overall emphasized the ascendance of ex-confederates to federal elective office, while Bell focused on the need for blacks to vote independently and that emancipation alone did not bring blacks to full citizenship.

 Bell, along with John Jeffcoat and Silas Robbins, led the Afro-American Bimetallic League in Omaha during the pro-growth/pro-inflation Free Silver movement of William Jennings Bryan in the late 1890s, and Bell played a prominent role in the Negro Interstate Free Silver League headed by George Edwin Taylor.
-Bell considered Bryan a friend, and praised him in his paper, but joined the majority of Blacks in endorsing the McKinley Hobart ticket.
+Bell considered Bryan a friend, and praised him in his paper, but joined the majority of African Americans in endorsing the McKinley Hobart ticket.

 Bell was a delegate to the Douglas County Democratic Convention September 3, 1898.

 His Democratic leanings and calls for political independence occasionally put him at odds with other black Omaha leaders, including his friend John Albert Williams and Matthew Ricketts, and he was a supporter of independent black leaders such as William Monroe Trotter and Booker T. Washington.